broadinstitute/wfl/docs/md/staged-workload.md

 - Ex.
 Issues accessing TDR dataset, snapshot, etc.

 **Notable state changes**
+- TDR snapshot creation job failed
-- Ex.
-Workflow has completed
+- Terra workflow has completed

 ![](assets/staged-workload/workflow-finished-notifications.png)

 In the future, WFL may allow for these two notification streams to be configured separately.
 High-volume use cases (ex.
-100s of workflows/day) may find state change notifications too noisy.
+100s of workflows/day) may find some state change notifications too noisy.

 ### Prerequisites